mcpython4-coding/core/doc/tasks.md

 Parallelization:
 - When python releases the GIL better across threads, use another thread for our world gen process
-- Use threads for async workflow currently done in Lifecycle
+- Use threads for async workflow currently done in one thread

 UI:
 - system for the end user to create your own WorldGenerationMode, which is dumped to a save-based file